SymfonyCasts/symfony-ux/sfcasts/turbo/reviews-frame.md

-# Reviews Frame

-Coming soon...
+# Review this Product... in a turbo-frame!

-Okay.
-We have a new mission, but before we get to it, let's log in.
-Use our delightful cheating links.
-Now I had to do a product page and scroll down.
-Okay.
+We have a new mission.
+But before we get to it, let's log in.
+Use the delightful cheating links.
+Now head to a product page and scroll down.

-Every product has reviews and we can even at post review from right here, right now, there is nothing fancy about this.
-This is a normal HTML form with no accent, JavaScript and no turbo frames.
-And mostly it works great.
-Fill out the form and submit it.
-Okay.
-Ooh, that's smooth.
-Just because turbo drive is awesome.
-But notice that we are taken to a different page, a `/reviews` page, this is on purpose management wants to show a review, wants to show the reviews below each product, but also wants a dedicated reviews page for each product.
-And so we decided to make the review forms submit to this page,
+Okay: every product has reviews and we can even at *post* a review from right here.
+There is *nothing* fancy about this: this is a normal HTML form with no custom JavaScript and no turbo frames.
+And, mostly, it works great!
+Fill out the form... and submit.
+Ooh, that's smooth... just because Turbo Drive is awesome.

+But notice that we *are* taken to a different page, a `/reviews` page.
+This is on
+purpose: management wants to show the reviews below each product... but they also want a dedicated "reviews" *page* for each product.
+And so, we decided to make the review form *submit* to this page.
-And this is working great, but it might be even better.

-If when we submit a review from the product page, here we stay on that page.
-Instead of going to a different page, this is a type of progressive enhancement that we are going to choose to make.
-And it's going to require exactly two lines of code.
-The template for this page is `templates/product/show.html.twig` at the bottom, the reviews are actually loaded from this `_reviews.html.twig` that's right template, open that template and scroll down to the form.
-By the way, this template is also included by the main reviews page.
-It is also how it renders the same list of reviews.
+This *is* working great... but it *could* be even better if, when we submit a review *from* the product page, we *stayed* on the product page... instead of going to a different page.
+This is a type of progressive enhancement: everything is cool right now, but we're going to *chose* to enhance things further.
+And doing this is going to require exactly two lines of code.

-So anyways, if you think about it, if we wrap this entire template in a turbo frame, I think that would do it.
-Wouldn't that do it?
-Wouldn't that make the form submit, stay in the frame and just work for the shot at the top of the template, add `<turbo-frame id="">` equals.
-How about `product-review`, take the closing tag and put it on the bottom.
-Okay.
-Testing time, refresh the page.
-And remember right now we are on the product show page at the bottom, submit the form empty.
-Yes, that was perfect.
-We S we see our validation areas, but we are still on the product show page.
-This is my favorite example of yet of the power of turbo frames with two lines of code.
-The entire review system is now self-contained behind the scenes.
-When we submit this form, it does submit to these `/reviews` page.
-You can see down in the network tools under the Ajax calls.
-Here we go.
-The summit was to `/reviews`.
+## Adding the Frame

+The template for this page is `templates/product/show.html.twig`.
+At the bottom, the reviews are rendered from this `_reviews.html.twig` template partial.
+Open that and scroll down to the form.
+The reason all of this lives in its own partial is that this is *also* included from the reviews page template - `reviews.html.twig`.
+That lets us show the same list of reviews and form on both pages without duplication.

+Ok, let's think: when the "new review" form submits, we want the page to *not* navigate away: we want everything to happen *in* this reviews area.
+So... if we wrap this entire template in a `<turbo-frame>`... wouldn't that do it?
+I think it would!

+At the top of the template, add `<turbo-frame id="">`, how about, `product-review`.
+Take the closing tag and put it on the bottom.

+Those are the 2 lines I was talking about!
+Testing time.
+Refresh the page.
+Scroll to the bottom of the product show page and submit the form empty.
+Yes!
+That was perfect!
+We see the validation errors but we are *still* on the product show page.
+This is my favorite example yet of the power of turbo frames.
+With two lines of code, the entire review system is now self-contained.

+Behind the scenes, when we submit this form, it *does* submit to the `/reviews` page.
+You can see this down in the network tools under the Ajax calls.
+Here it is: this was a POST request to `/reviews`.

-If you look closely at the preview for this, this is rendering the full reviews page, but our turbo frame is smart enough to find just the product review frame inside, grab it and use it here.
-So let's finish our review, another five stars.
-And when we submit, oh, gorgeous our new recipe, our new review even popped up right above the form though.
-Hmm.
-There's no success message anywhere on this page, there was a six months success message before on the top of the page, where did that go look back to the latest request down in the network tools.
-There they are.
+If you look closely at the "preview" for this, this *is* rendering the full reviews page - with header, footer and all.
+But our `turbo-frame` is smart enough to find *just* the `product-review` frame inside this response, grab it and use it.

-So our first POST request was right here as opposed to request a `/reviews`, the forms, and it was successful.
-So it returned a `302` redirect that redirected back to the same URL.
-And so it made his second request for `/reviews`.
-And this is what it used to fill in the turbo frame.
-If you look at the preview for this closely checking out on top, it does, it does have a success message.
-Thanks for you.
-Revert view.
-I like you.
-And then way down below here is where we actually have our reviews.
-So do you see the problem?
-The message, success message is being printed outside of our turbo frame.
-And so we never see it.
-Fortunately, we can fix this pretty easily, open up a controller that handles this page `src/Controller/ProductController`, and find the review `productReviews()`.
-Action.
+I love this product show much that I think we should publish another another five star review.
+When we submit... gorgeous!
+Our new review even popped up right above the form!

+## Changing The Flash Message to Render In the Frame

+Though, hmm.
+There's no success message anywhere on this page.
+There *was* a success message before on the top of the page.
+Where did that go?
+Look back at the network tools.
+There are *two* new requests.

+The first is a POST request to `/reviews`.
+That processed our form, was successful, and returned a 302 redirect *back* to the same URL.
+This caused a *second* AJAX request to be made to `/reviews` and *this* is what's used to fill in the `turbo-frame`.

+Look at the preview for this request closely.
+Near the top - here!
+The page *does* have a success message!
+Then, way below this, we see the reviews.
+Can you spot the problem?
+The success message is being printed *outside* of our turbo-frame.
+And so, we never see it.

+Fortunately, we can fix this pretty easily.
+Open up the controller that handles this page: `src/Controller/ProductController.php` and find the `productReviews()` action.

-Let's see.
-All right.
-So if this is a `POST` request and it's successful, then as a success flash message over here and at `templates/base.html.twig`, we already have code that renders any success, flash messages near the top of the page, but because our frame, when we really want to do now is make sure that that success message renders inside of our frame.
-So back in the controller, change this to `review_success` right now that won't render anywhere, but go into the template `_reviews.html.twig` and above the form.
-Let's render it.
+Let's see: if this is a `POST` request and it's successful, then we set a `success` flash message.
+Over in `templates/base.html.twig`, we already have code that renders any `success` flash messages near the top of the page.

+Now that we're leveraging a frame, what we *really* want to do now is make render the success message *inside* that frame.
+Back in the controller, change the flash type from `success` to, how about, `review_success`.

+Right now, nothing is rendering `review_success` flash messages.
+But go into the template - `_reviews.html.twig` - and, above the form, render it: for `flash` in `app.flashes('review_success')`.
+And inside, an an alert div with `alert-success` and print the `flash` variable.

-We can say for `flash` in `app.flashes('review_success')` and for inside of here, very simply, we'll do a `<div class="alert alert-success">`, curly, curly `flash`.
-And if you want it to be even a little fancier, you could isolate this flash logic from base that HTML twig into its own template, then include it from here and also include it from here, but this should work fine.
-Cool.
+If you want to be even a fancier, you could isolate the flash logic from `base.html.twig` into its own template and include it from both the base template and `_reviews.html.twig`.

 Let's go review our product one more time.
-I'm going to do a full page refresh just to be sure.
-Now five submit and yes, this is perfect.
+Do a full page refresh just to be safe, recommend this product to all your friends, submit and... that's *lovely*.

-Now I'm back on the top of the page, click to log out.
-Cause there is one tiny little detail left, go back to our product and scroll down to the reviews.
-So we're not logged in.
-So now I have this log in to post your review.
-When I put that link that didn't work.
-And if you look at the console, it's a familiar error response has no matching, `<turbo-frame id="product-review">` element.
-Of course, let me refresh the page to get that back.
-When we click this log in link, it's now inside of a turbo frame.
-So what tries to navigate in that frame, it goes to the login page via Ajax and tries to find the frame there.
-That is not what we want.
-We want this link to target the whole page, and we now know how to do that.
-So over and_reviews that HTML twig all the way on the bottom here is our link on that.
-Add `data-turbo-frame="_top"` Now when we refresh and quick, we're good next what's that a tiny little bonus feature to our site.
-Whenever any form submits on our site, for any reason, let's automatically disabled the submit button to avoid double submits.
+## Making One Link target="_top"

+Back at the top of the page, click to log out... because there is one *tiny* little detail left.
+Go back to the product and scroll down to the reviews.
+You need to be logged in to post a review.
+But when we click the "log in" link... it's busted!

+Check out the console, it's a familiar error:

+> response has no matching `<turbo-frame id="product-review">` element.

+Of course.
+Refresh the page to reset this.
+When we click the "log in" link, it's now *inside* of a turbo frame.
+When we click, turbo makes an Ajax call to the login page and looks for a `product-review` frame *on* that page.
+That is...
+*not* what we want.
+We want this link to target the *whole* page.
+And we know how to do that!

+Over in `_reviews.html.twig`, sll the way on the bottom, find the link and add `data-turbo-frame="_top"`.

+Now when we refresh... and click... we're good!

+Next: let's add a bonus feature to our site!
+Whenever *any* form is submitted on our site for *any* reason, let's automatically disabled the submit button to avoid double submits.